 channel-group-number (Optional) Number of the channel group.
-The range is 1 to 48. counters Display traffic information. dual-active Display the dual-active status. internal Display internal information. neighbor Display neighbor information. begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+The range is 1 to 48. counters Display traffic information. internal Display internal information. neighbor Display neighbor information. begin (Optional) Display begins with the line that matches the expression. exclude exclude (Optional) Display excludes lines that match the expression . l include (Optional) Display includes lines that match the specified expression expression Expression in the output to use as a reference point.

 Release Modification

-12.2(40)EX2 This command was introduced.
+12.1(11)AX This command was introduced.

-12.2(46)SE The dual-active keyword was added.
+12.2(25)SE The channel-group-number range was changed from 1 to 12 to 1 to 48.